-I HIGHLY recommend reading “How To DEFEAT Your Child’s DYSLEXIA” before purchasing anything so you will better understand which program(s) your child will benefit from.
+I HIGHLY recommend reading “The Dyslexia Help Handbook for Parents: Your Guide to Overcoming Dyslexia Including Tools You Can Use for Learning Empowerment” before purchasing any programs, so you will better understand which program(s) your child will benefit from.
 It could save you both money and prevent a feeling of failure if a specific program isn’t the right one for YOUR child.

 The programs that follow primarily teach phonemic awareness through explicit, direct instruction.
 Effective reading instruction teaches reading beginning the most basic elements, which are the phonemes.

 The proven programs cover every reading detail up through complex, multisyllable words.
 Reading instruction method is specific, sequential, and multi-sensory.

 You may also want to read about the Orton-Gillingham methodology and Orton-Gillingham reading programs, which are the foundation for reading remediation, before you delve into program selection further.
 Be aware also, no single program is going to be “best” for teaching every child who has dyslexia.
 To help your child, it helps a lot to know your child’s individual learning preferences and select a program that matches his preferred learning style.